 In medical school I was taught that the majority of chronic disease is inevitable and the best we can do is manage the disease, not cure it – thus the term chronic.

 What I know now is that these diseases can be prevented and in some cases, reversed.

 The Scientific Evidence is Clear

-I’m not saying that all illness can be cured but the majority of the money spend in our “disease” care system could be saved if people changed behaviors.
+I’m not saying that all illness can be cured but the majority of the money spend in our “disease” care system could be saved if people positively improved their behaviors.

-If you are interested in learning more, we invite you to call 221-5858 to have your questions answered.
+If you are interested in learning more, we invite you to call our office at 221-5858 to have your questions answered.